marco-ostaska/twsgomon/README.md

 - `alerts` an array of alerts
-- `eventNumber` is the Event Number mentioned on *TWS Appendix A. Job scheduling events format documentation*
+- `eventNumber` is the Event Number mentioned on  [*TWS Appendix A. Job scheduling events format documentation*](http://publib.boulder.ibm.com/tividd/td/TWS/SC32-1276-02/en_US/HTML/plusmst70.htm)
-- `PositionalFields` is an array, for mapping see (http://publib.boulder.ibm.com/tividd/td/TWS/SC32-1276-02/en_US/HTML/plusmst70.htm)
+- `PositionalFields` is an array, for mapping see  [*TWS Appendix A. Job scheduling events format documentation*](http://publib.boulder.ibm.com/tividd/td/TWS/SC32-1276-02/en_US/HTML/plusmst70.htm)
 - `MessageBus` bool param that tells twsgomin if it should send webhook to NetcoolMessageBus
 - `AlertKey` the alertKey Netcool should receive
 - `Severity` Netcool severity